kskrobas/npcl64/README.md

    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<path_to_fparser> and save.

    Restart your console/terminal.
-2. go to the npcl64 folder and set link to fparser folder, e.g.:
+2. go to the npcl64 folder and set a link to the fparser folder, e.g.:

    $ ln -s <path_to_fparser> .